 Corporate actions instructions

 When a client of an account servicer creates and send a corporate action instruction to that account servicer, the instruction must always contain the COAF if it has been assigned.
-The servicer provider’s CORP value is not mandatory when COAF is present.
+The account servicer’s CORP value is not mandatory when COAF is present.
 In that case, it is acceptable to use "NONREF" as the CORP value.

 Multi-stage events